adulau/threats-risk-index/README.md

 Patching of browser extension = 2
 ~~~~

-If none of the counter-measures are taken, the following risk can be calculated:
+If none of the counter-measures are implemented, the following TRI can be calculated:

 ~~~~
 (0.03) (1+3+4+4+2) = .42